airizarryOSU/grafana-plugin/README.md

 ```
 ./envSetup.sh
 ```
-Then follow the directions at https://grafana.com/tutorials/build-a-data-source-plugin/#3
+You have successfully configured the environment, now follow the [directions](htps://grafana.com/tutorials/build-a-data-source-plugin/#3) to finish creating a plugin.